 The primary source of water for WISE is from the South Platte River, north of Aurora.
-Most of this water is reuse water from the Aurora’s Prairie Waters project and is combined with water from the Rocky Mountains.
+Most of this water is reuse water from the Aurora's Prairie Waters system and is combined with water from the Rocky Mountains.

 This reclaimed water flows along the South Platte and is pulled in from alluvial wells that are under the river.
 Pulling the water through this ten or more feet of silt and sand is an environmental buffer and a form of water quality treatment.
-Aurora instituted the Prairie Waters project as a drought protection plan not only for the residents of Aurora, but surrounding communities.
+Aurora instituted Prairie Waters as a drought protection plan not only for the residents of Aurora, but surrounding communities.

 Video 3: Binney Treatment Plant